-- each of our directors; - each of our named executive officers; - all of our directors and current executive officers as a group; and - each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock.
+- · each of our directors; - each of our named executive officers; - · all of our directors and current executive officers as a group; and - · each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock.

-The percentages in the columns entitled "Shares Beneficially Owned" are based on a total of: 49,751,032 shares of our common stock outstanding as of April 15, 2020.
+The percentages in the columns entitled "Shares Beneficially Owned" are based on a total of: 49,751,032 shares of our common stock outstanding as of April 15, 2020 .

 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock.
-Shares of our common stock subject to options or warrants that were currently exercisable as of April 15, 2020 or exercisable within 60 days of April 15, 2020 are considered outstanding and beneficially owned by the person holding the options or warrants for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
-There are no outstanding restricted stock units that are scheduled to vest during the 60-day period following April 15, 2020.
+Shares of our common stock subject to options or warrants that were currently exercisable as of April 15, 2020 or exercisable within 60 days of April 15, 2020 are considered outstanding and beneficially owned by the person holding the options or warrants for the purpose of calculating the percentage ownership of any other person.
+There are no outstanding restricted stock units that are scheduled to vest during the 60-day period following April 15, 2020 .
 Except as otherwise noted, the persons and entities in this table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
-Except as otherwise set forth below, the address of the beneficial owner is c/o IVERIC bio, Inc., One Penn Plaza, 35th Floor, New York, New York 10119.
+Except as otherwise set forth below, the address of the beneficial owner is c/o IVERIC bio, Inc., One Penn Plaza, 35 th Floor, New York, New York 10119.